frejanordsiek/hdf5storage/README.rst

        using hardcoded filenames in the local directory.
      * Issue #41.
 Added tests using the Julia MAT package to check interop with Matlab v7.3 MAT files.
-     * Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.
+     * Issue #39.
+Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.

 0.1.13.
 Bugfix release fixing the following bug.
         * Issue #36.
 Fixed bugs in writing ``int`` and ``long`` to HDF5